• Skip to primary navigation

 Smoke Point and Cooking Applications

-Smoke point and cooking applications of bacon fat and butter are vital.
+Smoke point and cooking applications of bacon fat and butter are important.

 Bacon fat has a higher smoke point than butter, making it great for high-temperature cooking like frying and searing.